Geraldo Perdomo Player Props: Diamondbacks vs. Giants

 Geraldo Perdomo At The Plate

-- Perdomo has 13 doubles, a triple, five home runs and 31 walks while batting .297.
+- Perdomo has 14 doubles, a triple, five home runs and 31 walks while hitting .294.

-- Perdomo has picked up an RBI in 33.3% of his games this season, with two or more RBI in 11.7% of his games.
-He has also driven in three or more runs in three contests.
+- In 32.8% of his games this season, Perdomo has tallied at least one RBI.
+In seven of those games (11.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.